Strawberries are an excellent, healthy sweet treat. During the summer months, strawberry picking is a fun family activity.

 Place them in the freezer and leave them overnight so that they are frozen solid.

 Now that they are frozen solid you can bag them up together in a freezer-safe bag or container.
 Remove as much air as possible so that they don’t get freezer burn and last.
+Check out my post on how to store strawberries to find out how to properly store them so that they last.

 And there you have it, frozen strawberries that will last you 12-18 months in the freezer.